-- 1 Introduce claim(s) and organize the reasons and evidence clearly.
-CCSS.ELA-Literacy.W.6.1A - 2 Trace and evaluate the argument and specific claims in a text, distinguishing claims that are supported by reasons and evidence from claims that are not.
-CCSS.ELA-Literacy.RI.6.8 - 3 Support claim(s) with clear reasons and relevant evidence, using credible sources and demonstrating an understanding of the topic or text.
-CCSS.ELA-Literacy.W.6.1B
+- Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically.
+CCSS.ELA-Literacy.W.7.1A - Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
+CCSS.ELA-Literacy.RI.7.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
+CCSS.ELA-Literacy.W.7.1B

-- Use multiple sources to develop an understanding of a topic. - Understand how documents can present two sides of an argument to strengthen knowledge about a complex topic. - Communicate understanding of a topic by writing an argument taking one side of a debate.
+- Use multiple sources to develop an understanding of a topic. - Understand how documents can present two sides of an argument to strengthen knowledge about a complex topic.
+Recognize opposing claims. - Communicate understanding of a topic by writing an argument taking one side of a debate, and acknowledge the opposing claim.

 - 1 Identify claims and evidence supporting an argument in multiple documents about the same topic. - 2 Decide whether the evidence in these documents convincing and explain why. - 3 Construct an argument that explains your opinion about whether middle school students should be tracked into different levels of academic classes.
+In your argument, acknowledge the opposing claim.

-Using the information in these documents and other relevant information introduced in class, write an argument explaining your position on whether middle school students should be tracked into different academic classes.
+Using the information in these documents and other relevant information introduced in class, write an argument explaining your position on whether middle school students should be tracked into different academic classes, making sure to acknowledge the opposing claim.